 Mr. Bill is an employee of a US-based company named Marvell Technology Group Ltd. He receives options on a stock that is actively traded on NASDAQ.

-He purchases 1,000 shares of company stock and was granted the option to purchase stock.
+He purchased 1,000 shares of company stock and was granted the option to purchase stock.
 It’s taxable only when he actually exercise those options and later sell the stock that he purchased.

 There are four scenarios –

 1. Exercises then hold

 The exercise date is 30th June 2017.
-Bill exercised the option at a price of $20.
+Bill exercised the option for $20.
 The current price is $40.
 It has not yet sold.
 There are 100 shares in total.

 Compensation element can be calculated as: